giantswarm/cluster-test-suites/README.md

 ### Adding cross-provider tests

-New cross-provider tests should be added to the [`./common/common.go`](./common/common.go) package as part of the `Run` function.
+New cross-provider tests should be added to the [`./internal/common/common.go`](./internal/common/common.go) package as part of the `Run` function.

-A new test case can be included byu adding a new `It` block within the `Run` finction.
+A new test case can be included by adding a new `It` block within the `Run` functions.
 E.g.

 ```go
 It("should test something", func() {